Dating, Partners, Family & Friends

 HS has a huge impact on our self esteem, emotional, and physical well being.

-The more comfortable you are talking about your HS with others, the more you become accepting of yourself and others will naturally follow your lead.
+The more comfortable you are talking about your Hidradenitis Suppurativa with others, the more you become accepting of yourself and others will naturally follow your lead.

 First Dates or Newly Dating